 Whoopie Pies are a fluffy cake-like chocolate cookie sandwich with gooey marshmallow filling in the middle.
 They are a popular treat in the northeast United States.
-Our Maine Whoopie Pies recipe is the classic version, but there are so many ways to customize!
+Our Maine Whoopie Pies recipe is the classic version, but there are so many ways to customize it!
 I will share some ideas with you a little later in this post.

 Dutch-Processed Vs. Natural Cocoa

 The traditional Maine Whoopie Pie is really dark, almost black!
 It is very similar to the color of an Oreo cookie.
 We achieve this color by using Dutch-processed cocoa.
 Not only does Dutch-processed cocoa give us the coveted dark color, but it also offers gives our recipe a rich, yet smooth chocolate flavor.